globallyunique/beyond-data-mesh/beyond-data-mesh.md

 ### Full Clinical Trial Specification

-Both of the above DSL examples were relatively simple languages, in part because their scope was relatively small and they were relatively technical.
+Both of the above DSL examples were *relatively* simple languages because their scope was relatively small and they were relatively technical.
 They were substantially easier to implemented because they were a layer on top of dbt.
 A tool like dbt is ideal for DSL creation because it is text based (a.k.a. configuration-as-code).
 The DSL then generates the dbt configuration files[^generate-more-than-dbt].
 The focus can be on creating the language of the domain rather than that plus deep technical challenges related to making it possible to execute the DSL instructions.
 Next, I'll briefly describe another example that doesn't use dbt but supports a much richer domain at a much more domain specific level.

 Clinical trails are done to evaluate new medicines.
 They always start with writing a scientific specification of the evaluation called a *Clinical Protocol*.
 We built a DSL that enables the SMEs that specify data collection, calculations, workflows, and reports to be run on specialized clinical trial software systems.
 The following show examples of the IDE for defining these configurations.